ROSflight 2.0: Lean ROS 2-Based Autopilot for Unmanned Aerial Vehicles: Software Design

 \subsubsection{Empirical Motor Parameters}

-As described in the appendix, using the motor and propeller parameters can increase the fidelity of the mixing matrix.
+As described in \cite{rosflight_arxiv}, using the motor and propeller parameters can increase the fidelity of the mixing matrix.
 In ROSflight, the \texttt{USE\_MOTOR\_PARAM} parameter tells the firmware whether or not the mixer directly outputs motor setpoints, $\delta_{t,i}$, or desired angular speeds, $\Omega_i$.
-If the mixer outputs desired angular speeds, then ROSflight converts these values to desired motor setpoints before they are sent to the motors and ESCs.
+If the mixer outputs desired angular speeds, then ROSflight converts these values to desired motor setpoints before they are sent to the electronic speed controllers (ESC).